MyPerfectWords - Essay Writing Service

 Good test: would you feel comfortable having this read aloud to your parents and teachers together?
 If not, reconsider.
 You can write meaningfully about difficulties without graphic detail: I struggled with depression sophomore year, communicating without requiring clinical symptom descriptions.

-Should I explain why I'm the way I am?
+Should I explain why I'm the way I am in a descriptive essay about myself essay?

 If past events significantly shaped you (a move, a loss, a major change), mentioning them provides helpful context.
 But I'm this way because... explanations can sound defensive or like excuse-making.
 Focus more on who you are now and less on an exhaustive explanation of how you got there.